 Serial programming mode is the mode selected by bringing the MODE pin low.
-In this mode a stream of 40 bits programs all 8 outputs of the crosspoint.
-The data is fed to the chip as shown in the Serial Mode Data Frame tables below (4 tables are required to show the entire data frame).
+In this mode a stream of 16-bits programs all four outputs of the crosspoint.
+The data is fed to the chip as shown in the Serial Mode Data Frame tables below (two tables are required to show the entire data frame).
 The table is arranged such that the first bit clocked into the crosspoint register is labeled bit number 0.
 The register labeled Load Register in the block diagram is a shift register.
 If the chip select pin is left low after the valid data is shifted into the chip and if the clock signal keeps running then additional data will be shifted into the register, and the desired data will be shifted out

 Also illustrated is the timing relationships for the digital pins in the Timing Diagram for Serial Mode shown below.
 It is important to note that all the pin timing relationships are important, not just the data and clock pins.
 One example is that the Chip Select pin (CS) must transition low before the first rising edge of the clock signal.
 This allows the internal timing circuits to synchronize to allow data to be accepted on the next falling edge.
-After the final data bit has been clocked in, the chip select pin must go high, then the clock signal must make at least one more low to high transition.
-As shown in the timing diagram, the chip select pin state should always occur while the clock signal is low.
+The chip select pin must then transition high after the final data bit has been clocked in and before another clock signal positive edge occurs to prevent invalid data from being clocked into the chip.
+Another way to accomplish the same thing is to strobe the clock pin with only the desired number of pulses starting and ending with clock in the low condition.
 The configure (CFG) pin timing is not so critical, but it does need to be kept low until all data has been shifted into the crosspoint registers.